-Subclass of: Superclass of: E1 CRM Entity E4 Period E18 Physical Thing E93 Presence Scope note: This class comprises 4 dimensional point sets (volumes) in physical spacetime regardless its true geometric form.
+Subclass of: Superclass of: E1 CRM Entity E4 Period E18 Physical Thing E93 Presence Scope note: This class comprises 4 dimensional point sets (volumes) in physical spacetime regardless their true geometric forms.
 They may derive their identity from being the extent of a material phenomenon or from being the interpretation of an expression defining an extent in spacetime.
-Intersections of instances of E92 Spacetime Volume, Place and Timespan are also regarded as instances of E92 from being the interpretation of an expression defining an extent in spacetime.
-Intersections of instances of E92 Spacetime Volume, Place and Timespan are also regarded as instances of E92 Spacetime Volume.
+Intersections of instances of E92 Spacetime Volume, E53 Place and E52 Timespan are also regarded as instances of E92 Spacetime Volume.
 An instance of E92 Spacetime Volume is either contiguous or composed of a finite number of contiguous subsets.
 Its boundaries may be fuzzy due to the properties of the phenomena it derives from or due to the limited precision up to which defining expression can be identified with a real extent in spacetime.
-The duration of existence of an instance of a spacetime volume is trivially its projection on time.

-- the spacetime Volume of the Event of Caesar's murder - the spacetime Volume where and when the carbon 14 dating of the "Schoeninger Speer II" in 1996 took place - the spatio-temporal trajectory of the H.M.S.
-Victory from its building to its actual location - the spacetime volume defined by a polygon approximating the Danube river flood in Austria between 6th and 9th of August 2002

-P10 falls within (contains): E92 Spacetime Volume P132 spatiotemporally overlaps with: E92 Spacetime Volume P133 spatiotemporally separated from: E92 Spacetime Volume P160 has temporal projection(is temporal projection of): E52 Time-Span P161 has spatial projection (is spatial projection of): E53 Place
+The duration of existence of an instance of E90 Spacetime Volume is trivially its projection on time.
+Examples: volume is urviany its projection on time. • the extent in space and time of the Event of Caesar's murder • where and when the carbon 14 dating of the "Schoeninger Speer II" in 1996 took place • the spatio-temporal trajectory of the H.M.S.
+Victory from its building to its actual location the extent in space and time defined by a polygon approximating the Danube river flood in Austria between 6th and 9th of August 2002 In First Order Lo gic: E92(x) \supset E1(x) Properties: P10 falls within (contains): E92 Spacetime Volume P132 spatiotemporally overlaps with: E92 Spacetime Volume P133 spatiotemporally separated from: E92 Spacetime Volume P160 has temporal projection(is temporal projection of): E52 Time-Span P161 has spatial projection (is spatial projection of): E53 Place